 Interactive storytelling

-As a Design Editor at The Washington Post, I assigned digital projects to designers; provided feedback throughout the process (from Figma iterations and UX/UI considerations of bespoke components to the final design and art direction of the page); worked in concert with editors and reporters to shape the storytelling; helped shape photo edits; ensured that the work met the highest standards of design; and developed retrospectives that used data analytics to inform future decisions.
+As a Design Editor at The Washington Post, I assigned digital projects to designers and developers; provided input and feedback throughout the process (from Figma iterations and UX/UI considerations of bespoke components to the final design and art direction of the page); worked in concert with editors and reporters to shape the storytelling; helped construct photo edits; ensured that the work met the highest standards of design; and developed retrospectives that used data analytics to inform future decisions.

 This was a four-part series featuring animated workout videos.
 We experimented with ways of increasing engagement on the videos while making it easy to do the workout on (or off) the Post site.